ejjpweb/ejjpweb.github.io/_posts/2022-01-15-Standford_rankings.md

 There are two types of classification.
 The most relevant is the list of scientists in the top 2% of the world which provides *standardized information on citations, h-index, co-authorship adjusted hm-index, citations to papers in different authorship positions and a composite indicator* for their **entire career** and another ranking of scientists in the top 2% of the world but only considering the **latest one year** time frame.

-I noticed that I appear in all three versions of the ranking considering single years (but no in the list of career-long impact).
+I noticed that I appear in the ranking considering single years (but no in the list of career-long impact).

 * Ranking Stanford TOP 2% Scientists for the single year 2017: position 100578 out of 106369.
 * Ranking Stanford TOP 2% Scientists for the single year 2019: position 75928 out of 161442